applicius/errol/README.md

 ## Usage

-Errol can be used on SBT projects add dependency `"fr.applicius" %% "errol" % "VERSION"` and having `"Applicius Snapshots" at "https://raw.github.com/applicius/mvn-repo/master/snapshots/"` in resolvers.
+Errol can be used on SBT projects add dependency `"errol" %% "errol" % "VERSION"` and having `"Tatami Releases" at "https://raw.github.com/cchantep/tatami/master/snapshots/"` in resolvers.

 ### Scala